aknobloch/plex-persist/README.md

 #### Artist Filtering
 The optional `--artist-filter '<name>'` flag allows running only against artists who match the given search criteria.
 Note that this is not a strict match, nor case sensitive.
 For instance both the artist 'Mac Miller' and 'Macklemore' will match the flag `--artist-filter 'mac'`.
 Additonally, the search results are based on Plex's search algorithm and the results of identical queries are subject to change at any point. **It is strongly recommended you use the `--dry-run` flag when attempting to filter to make sure no additional results are pulled in.**

+#### Caching Files
+You can optionally configure a Redis server for Plex Persist to track the files it has seen.
+By default, Plex Persist will attempt to connect to Redis on `localhost:6379`.
+You can change this by specifying the `--redis-server` flag.
+You can also configure it via Unix socket with `--redis-socket`.

+This enables much faster (and safer) runs, as Plex Persist will only update the information for songs that have had their metadata changed on the Plex server.
+Without this enabled, Plex Persist will assume all files need to be updated, even if it is actually re-writing the same metadata.

 #### Known Issues
 * Plex Persist cannot currently handle `.m4a` files.